Jose Siri Player Props: Rays vs. Padres

-The Tampa Bay Rays, including Jose Siri (.216 on-base percentage in past 10 games, 57 points below season-long percentage), battle starter Yu Darvish and the San Diego Padres at PETCO Park, Friday at 9:40 PM ET.
+The Tampa Bay Rays, including Jose Siri (.216 on-base percentage in past 10 games, 63 points below season-long percentage), take on starter Blake Snell and the San Diego Padres at PETCO Park, Saturday at 7:15 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Athletics.
+In his previous game, he went 1-for-3 with an RBI against the Padres.

 Jose Siri Game Info & Props vs. the Padres